AmoreMiMi/Practice-MD/README.md

 # Differences Between a User Manual and IFU
 The difference between a user manual and an IFU is that the user manual is a comprehensive reference on how to operate and maintain a product.
 On the other hand, user manuals may provide design theory and include information found in separate guides and instructions.

-As mentioned above, an IFU is a procedure used to accomplish a specific task.
-These instructions can be contained in a user manual or as a standalone document.
-A notable example is the user manual is used to operate a medical device, while an IFU focuses on performing tasks on said medical device.

 ***

 ## Summary